graciellehigino/ms_stop_stacking_sdms/manuscript.md

 two time frames: the current known distribution and the potential distribution inferred by the HSM.
-Because the probability of occurrence of one species is derived from the probability of occurrence of all other species [@Cazelles2016IntBio], we could infer the probability of occurrence of a focus species based on its potential distribution and local species pools.
+Because the probability of occurrence of one species is derived from the probability of occurrence of all other species [@Cazelles2016IntBio], we could infer the probability of occurrence of a focal species based on its potential distribution and local species pools.
 This strategy would require to predict interactions between species that did not previously co-occur.